Jawan (film): Post-production

-Post-production for the film began in January 2023 and went on for six months as the film involves extensive computer graphics and visual effects.
+Post-production for the film began in January 2023 and went on for six months, as the film involves extensive computer graphics and visual effects.
 Editing was handled by Ruben.
 The VFX work of the film is done by Red Chillies VFX.
 Harry Hingorani served as the visual effects supervisor with Keitan Yadav as the VFX producer of the film.
 In April, the company hired visual effects technicians to the team.
-Ken Metzker of Red Chillies Color did the colouring for the film.
+Ken Metzker of Red Chillies Color did the coloring for the film.
 Kunal Rajan served as the sound designer.

 Deepa Venkat dubbed for Nayanthara for the Tamil and Telugu versions of the film.
 Raveena Ravi dubbed for Deepika Padukone for the Tamil and Telugu versions of the film.
 The final copy of the film was ready by early August 2023 and was submitted to the Central Board of Film Certification (CBFC) that month.
 On 22 August 2023, the film received a U/A certificate from the Censor Board, with a finalised runtime of 169 minutes.